 History: Knott's really once was a berry farm.
 Walter Knott built a themed Ghost Town to entertain diners waiting for tables at his wife's fried chicken restaurant.
 Over the years, the park grew into a destination of its own.
 Today, the park is owned by the Cedar Fair company.

 Hours: http://www.knotts.com.
 Knott's is open 365 days a year, except Christmas.

 Tickets: Buy and print online.
 Always try to buy your tickets in advance, to save time when you get to the park.

-Reservations: Beginning in 2012, Knott's offers the Fast Lane pass allowing priority boarding on up to ten of the park's rides, including six roller coasters (Boomerang, GhostRider, Jaguar!, Pony Express, Sierra Sidewinder, and Silver Bullet).
-Price is $30 to $60 per person depending on how many are purchased and the day of the week.
+Fast Lane: Beginning in 2012, Knott's offers the Fast Lane pass allowing priority boarding on up to thirteen of the park's rides, including all major roller coasters.
+Prices start at $60 per person.

 If you've got little kids, head to Camp Snoopy and just spend the day there until the kids tire out.
 Wrap up with a ride on the Carousel, a chicken dinner at Mrs. Knott's then call it a day.

 Note on food: The star food attraction, Mrs. Knott's Chicken Dinner Restaurant, is actually located outside the park.
 That means you do not need park admission to dine there, but it does mean you'll have to get your hand stamped and exit if you are visiting the theme park.

 Tokyo Disney Resort

 Theme Park Insider Books